braincee/budget-app-rails/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Rails transaction app
+# Rails Budget Application

-This Ruby on Rails is about building a mobile web application where user can manage your budget: user has a list of transactions associated with a category, so that he can see how much money he spent and on what.
+This Ruby on Rails is about building a Backend web application where user can manage your budget: user has a list of transactions associated with a category, so that he can see how much money he spent and on what.
 The application that allows the user to:
 - register and log in, so that the data is private to them.
 - introduce new transactions associated with a category.
 - see the money spent on each category.